RPanczak/website/content/about/main/index.md

 show_intro: true

 intro: |

-  I have studied at University of Wroclaw, University of Groningen, AGH University of Science and Technology, CITY University London and University of Bern.
+  Previously I have worked at the University of Queensland, University of Zurich and Swansea University.

-  I have worked at Swansea University, University of Bern, University of Zurich and University of Queensland.
+  I have studied at University of Bern, CITY University London, University of Groningen, AGH University of Science and Technology and University of Wroclaw.

 show_outro: true

 outro: |